shaheenp/mygreeneyed/families/araucariaceae/araucaria/araucaria.md

 family: Araucariaceae
 ---

-*araucaria* -- comes from the Araucanian indigenous people (including Mapuche Pewenche) of central Chile to whose territory *Araucaria* is native
+*Araucaria* -- comes from the Araucanian indigenous people (including Mapuche Pewenche) of central Chile to whose territory *Araucaria* is native